 Fender Design Testing and Optimization with FEM

-A fender can be defined as a bumper that absorbs kinetic energy during contact between berthing vessel and harbour jetty.
-Fenders are used to protect vessels and jetty of destruction during parking in the harbour and are produced from rubber or other elastomers.
-The main function of rubber fender is to absorb kinetic energy and lower reaction force.
+A fender can be defined as a bumper that absorbs kinetic energy during contact between a berthing vessel and the harbor jetty.
+Fenders are used to protect vessels and jetties from destruction during parking in the harbor and are produced from rubber or other elastomers.
+The main function of the rubber fender is to effectively absorb the kinetic energy and lower reaction force.

-The main goal of the analysis presented in this article was to perform structural analyses with SimScale to check the contact between a rubber fender and a yacht hull.
-The vessel has a speed of 1,5m/s and is pushing the fender connected to the jetty.
+The main goal of the project presented in this article was to perform a structural analysis with SimScale to check the contact between the rubber fender and a yacht hull.
+The vessel has a speed of 1,5m/s and pushes against the fender connected to the jetty.

-Besides the user-friendly interface which makes the simulation process faster, the documentation and public projects library definitely helped with questions and learning.
-As I already had experience with other commercial software, adapting to SimScale didn’t take long.
+Besides the user-friendly interface which makes the simulation process faster, the documentation and public projects library definitely help with answering questions and learning.
+Experience with other commercial software enables a very smooth adaptation to SimScale.

 SimScale divides the analysis into three parts: mesh generator, simulation designer, and post-processor:

-- Mesh generator – the user will import, modify, and create the geometry.
+- Mesh generator – the user imports, modifies and creates the geometry.
 In this step, the engineer will also create a mesh based on the geometry.

-- Simulation designer – choosing the solver and analysis type, defining domain and contact type, and choosing contact areas.
-This step allows also to define the material and assign it to the geometry.
-The basic information used in simulations such as boundary conditions and initial conditions are defined in this part.
-At the end, the user runs the analysis.
+- Simulation designer – the user chooses the solver and analysis type, defines the domain and contact type, and chooses contact areas.
+This step allows the definition of the material and assigns it to the geometry.
+The basic information used in the simulation such as boundary conditions and initial conditions are defined in this part.
+After this, the user runs the analysis.

-- Post-processor – in the last step, the user is able to see the completed analysis and plot the needed results.
-I could plot the solver information such as the number of iterations and residuals.
-SimScale allows plotting simulation fields such as displacement, stress fields, etc.
+- Post-processor – in the last step, the user is able to review the completed analysis and plot the required results.
+It is possible to plot the solver information such as the number of iterations and residuals.
+SimScale allows plotting simulation fields such as displacement and stress fields.